AnyLog-co/documentation/using ethereum.md

   or wallets (like [MetaMask](https://metamask.io/)).
 These projects provide a secure way to generate and handle private keys for blockchain interactions.
 * Enable the AnyLog encryption functionality for the keys that are stored and used by the AnyLog node.

-This document details how to use Ethereum as the metadata layer by providing an enabling the following functionality:
+This document details how to use Ethereum as the metadata layer by providing and enabling the following functionality:
 * Connect to Ethereum
 * Create accounts, the accounts are used for blockchain transactions payments.
 Note that although accounts creation is available directly from an AnyLog node, the functionality is supported to simplify testing and users should create accounts using proper tools (see the highlighted note above).
-* Publish the AnyLog contract, the contract contains the global metadata (in the form of Policies) which is shared by members of the network.
+* Publish the AnyLog contract, the contract manages the global metadata (in the form of Policies) which is shared by members of the network.
 * Update a policy on the blockchain.
 * Configure an AnyLog node to continuously synchronize the local copy of the metadata (that is hosted on the node) with the global copy of the metadata (that is hosted on the blockchain).